What is Benign Prostatic Hyperplasia (BPH)?

 Prostate-specific antigen (PSA) is a protein produced exclusively by the prostate gland.
 In a healthy prostate, only small amounts of PSA can be detected in the blood.
 The PSA blood test measures the level of PSA in the bloodstream and can be conducted at a laboratory, hospital, or doctor’s office.

-No special preparation is required for the test, although it is important to avoid ejaculating for 2 days prior to the test as ejaculation can temporarily increase PSA levels for 24 to 48 hours.
+No special preparation is required for the test, although it is important to avoid ejaculating for 2 days prior to the test.
+Ejaculation can temporarily increase PSA levels for 24 to 48 hours.

 A low PSA level is generally considered to be a positive indicator of prostate health, while a rapid increase in PSA may indicate a problem.
-BPH and prostatitis, or inflammation of the prostate, are both potential causes of high PSA levels.
+BPH, prostatitis, and prostate cancer are potential causes of high PSA levels.

 Digital Rectal Exam

-A digital rectal exam (DRE) is a medical procedure in which a healthcare provider inserts a gloved and lubricated finger into the rectum to feel the prostate gland.
-Since the prostate is located just behind the rectum and can be accessed through the anus, a DRE is a relatively simple and non-invasive method of examining the prostate.
+A digital rectal exam (DRE) is a procedure in which a healthcare provider inserts a gloved and lubricated finger into the rectum to feel the prostate gland.
+A DRE is an easy and non-invasive way to check the prostate.
+This is because the prostate is just behind the rectum and can be felt through the anus.

-During the exam, the healthcare provider will feel the size, shape, and texture of the prostate to check for any abnormalities or signs of BPH, prostate cancer, or prostatitis.
+During the exam, your urologist will feel the size, shape, and texture of the prostate.
+Any abnormalities can be signs of BPH, prostate cancer, or prostatitis.
 A DRE is generally quick and painless and can provide valuable information about the health of the prostate.

 Treatment

 There are a variety of treatment options available for BPH.
-The best course of treatment will depend on the severity of the condition and the specific needs and preferences of the patient.
+The best course of treatment will depend on the severity of the condition and the patient’s specific needs and preferences.
 In some cases, a combination of treatments may be most effective.

 Mild cases of BPH may not require any treatment at all.